Birth Control & Safer Sex Superheroes

 The Patch is placed on the skin and releases hormones that keep the ovaries from releasing eggs and thicken the cervical mucus so sperm cannot reach an egg.

 Weaknesses: Loses Its Power After One Week and Does Not Protect You From STIs

 The Incredible Condom Twins and Deputy Dental Dam

-Superpower: These superhero barrier methods form a barricade between partners and prevent the exchange of fluids, like semen and vaginal fluids, which reduces the risk of STD transmission.
+Superpower: These superhero barrier methods form a barricade between partners and prevent the exchange of fluids, like semen and vaginal fluids, which reduces the risk of STI transmission.
 The Incredible Condom Twins—Captain Condom and The Great Receptor (also known as the “female” condom)—also prevent pregnancy by forming a barrier between egg and sperm.

 The Incredible Condom Twins: Captain Condom & The Great Receptor

 Captain Condom and his companion, The Great Receptor, are two of the safest and most widely used forms of birth control and STI prevention.
 Captain Condom is a latex or polyurethane sheath that can be rolled over a penis to prevent pregnancy and STIs.
 The Great Receptor is a polyurethane pouch that has two flexible rings on either end.
 It can be inserted into the vagina to prevent pregnancy and the spread of STDs.
 You may hear it referred to as the female condom or the internal or receptive condom.
 When the inner ring is removed, it can also be inserted into the anus and used during anal sex to prevent the spread of STIs.